joe7575/ironage/README.md

 Download: ![GitHub](https://github.com/joe7575/ironage/archive/master.zip)

-With this mod new blocks and alloys can be made.
+With this mod new blocks, ingots and alloys can be made.
 The mod includes a Melting Pot (to complement the furnace).
 The pot must be heated with a coal burner.
 The charcoal must first be produced with the help of a charcoal burner (charcoal pile).